-- 1. Technique.-As stated above.

-- 2. Unmemorized.-The vocalises offered.

-- Memorized Repertoire.-Representative numbers from each group listed above under "Repertoire."
+- 1. Technique.-As stated above. - 2.
+Memorized Repertoire.-Representative numbers from each group listed above under "Repertoire."
 Two of these numbers must be prepared by the student without assistance.

 ORGAN

 This department, in its certificate and diploma courses, aims to develop both soloists and capable church organists.
 Many former students are holding responsible positions as directors of church music in their communities.